bbauska/W3Cx-5of5/README.md

 And once you created the row, you can use "innerHTML" to put some HTML code inside the row.

-So here, I use some \<td\> elements to create 3 different table data, table cells in the row.
+So here, I use some &lt;td&gt; elements to create 3 different table data, table cells in the row.

 So if I click "Add a new row", it will call this callback "insertRow()",